Cryptomines-Network/cryptomines-evm-client/cmd/cryptomines-clef/intapi_changelog.md

 - `SignDataResponse`
 - `NewAccountResponse`

-If `clef` requires a password, the `OnInputRequired` will be used to collect it.
+If `cryptomines-clef` requires a password, the `OnInputRequired` will be used to collect it.

 ### 5.0.0